comc7504/WheelTurnEscapeAnalysis/README.md

    a) rats: subject csv names, dates, etc. This order is conserved across data structures.

    b) ZscoreMeanStress: each animal's mean trace from -5s to +5s of event from Tstart to Tfinish, normalized dF (z-score).
+Time points (x values for graphing purposes) are saved in another workplace matrix called "trig_time".

    c) AUC: each animals area under the curve of mean trace